seanf316/P3-Reclaim-The-Light/README.md

 1. [Stackoverflow](https://stackoverflow.com/)
     - I found myself on Stackoverflow so many times researching issues with python code.
 This a fantastic place to learn and troubleshoot code.
 1. [Slack](https://slack.com/intl/en-ie/)
-    - The slack community is great and I reached out to fellow students who had already completed their P3 for their advice and got some nice tips.
+    - The slack community is great and I reached out to fellow students who had already completed their P3 for their advice and got some nice tips and feedback.

 ## **Acknowledgements**